stjudecloud/docs/docs/guides/tools/xenocp.md

 |-------------------------|------------------------------------------|
 | xenocp-                 | `xenocp-000.contam.txt`                  |
 | xenocp-                 | `xenocp-000.tie.bam`                     |

-<h4 id="disabled-vcf-column">Bucket Number</h4>

-Number of small bam pieces that an input bam is split to.
-This should be less than the number of cores of the instance type.
-As the default instance type is azure:mem2_ssd1_x16, default bucket number is 15.

 ## Uploading input data files
 XenoCP requires at least one BAM along with its BAI files